unboundsecurity/unbound-sample-code/crypto-ops/encrypt/java/cryptoki/README.md

    A docker image named `unboundukc/ukc-client:demo-java-encrypt` should be built.
 1. During the demo it is recommended to look at the UKC log to better understand what is happening.

-    a.
-To show the UKC log, browse to "http://localhost:8081/logs".
+    1. To show the UKC log, browse to "http://localhost:8081/logs".

-    b.
-Alternatively, you can show the log by opening a terminal and running:
+    1. Alternatively, you can show the log by opening a terminal and running:
         `docker exec -it ukc-ep-vhsm tail -f /opt/ekm/logs/ekm.log`
 1. Start the demo by running
    `./run.sh`
 1. Follow the instructions on the screen.